 This course encourages learners to develop an enthusiasm for studying business and gain a holistic understanding of business in a range of contexts.
 Learners will develop a critical understanding of organisations and their ability to meet society’s needs and wants.
 There will also be opportunities to generate enterprising and creative approaches to business opportunities, problems and issues.
 There will be a focus on investigating different types and sizes of organisations, drawing on local, national and global contexts.

-You will require a grade 5 in maths and grade 5 in English language, in addition to the general entry requirements.
+You will require a grade 5 in mathematics and grade 5 in English language, in addition to the general entry requirements.

 Component 1- Business Opportunities and Functions